Back to California

 Principal Place of Residence

-The main home where a person lives and spends most of their time.
+The main home where someone lives most of the time.

 Limits and Unknowns

-• This bill imposes additional duties on local tax officials, which may require state funding or other support.
+• The bill imposes new duties on local tax officials, which may require additional resources.

 Bill History